jbardals/diw-practicas-rwd/rwd.md

 ## Ejemplo not (II)

-- El anterior ejemplo serÃ­a equivalente a:
+- El anterior ejemplo serí­a equivalente a:

 ~~~
 @media not (tv and max-width(800px)),